 Note: It is the client’s responsibility to have Oracle installed and running correctly and readily accessible prior to the on-site installation performed by NCR Cash Management.

-Additionally, it is the client’s responsibility to understand and agree with NCR Cash Management the information contained within the Technical Overview (separate document).
+Additionally, it is the client’s responsibility to understand and agree with NCR Cash Management on the information contained within the Technical Overview (a separate document).
 That shall serve as a basis for architectural consideration.

 Configuration

-Verify the Oracle memory settings are correctly defined and do not fall below minimum memory requirements necessary for running OptiVLM Carrier Web(refer to Oracle Installation document for more information on minimum memory requirements).
-Kindly co-ordinate with Oracle System Administrator to ensure that memory settings also take into consideration other databases used in Oracle environment.
+Verify the Oracle memory settings are correctly defined and do not fall below the minimum memory requirements necessary for running OptiVLM Carrier Web(refer to the Oracle Installation document for more information on minimum memory requirements).
+Kindly coordinate with Oracle System Administrator to ensure that memory settings also take into consideration other databases used in the Oracle environment.

 Tablespaces

-The following assumes steps are being performed using ‘sqlplus’ command line interface.
+The following assumes steps are being performed using the ‘SQLplus’ command line interface.
 Similar actions may of course be performed with the tool and interface per DBA choice.

-OptiVLM Carrier Web defines following default tablespace name for data and index respectively, it is recommended to use these names exactly:
+OptiVLM Carrier Web defines the following default tablespace name for data and index respectively, it is recommended to use these names exactly:

 Data tablespace: OPTIVLM_CW_DAT